No products in the cart.

 Most of our arrival week enquiries start as two mates coming together and one of them canceling closer to the time of booking.
 Don’t give up if this happens to you- you should still come to Australia!

-I then thought NOPE, you know what I can do this.
+I then thought NOPE, you know what I can do this!
 I had done my research, I had the money saved…I just didn’t know what to do when I landed.
-I would be alone.
-Where to start.
+I would be doing my working Holiday visa in Australia alone!
+AHHHH!
+Now…where to start?!?

 Sydney Welcome week

-Then I found out about the Welcome week in Sydney.
+Then I found out about this welcome week arrival package thing they have in Sydney.
 It would give me 8 nights in a hostel room, activities each day all planned with a guide who I could hammer with questions, nights out so I could work out where to go after dark but not alone and help with sorting out all my bank, tax, job stuff.
 Sounded perfect.
-I booked it 48 hours after that friend cancelled on me.
+I booked it 48 hours after that friend canceled on me.
 I was going to Australia!!

 And you know what that first week was a bit intense, I had no clue.
 It was like the first week at Uni x100.
 But doing the Bondi to Coogee walk 4 days after my touchdown in the land down under I thought….her loss!

-You will meet so many solo travellers, especially during your welcome week.
+You will meet so many solo travelers, especially during your welcome week.
 Everyone is in the same situation.

 Solo Working Holiday Visa in Australia

-Australia is a pretty safe country to come on your working holiday visa.
+Australia is a pretty safe country to come on your working holiday visa alone and travel solo.
 Just act with the same caution you would at home and you will be ok.

 Even if you are an introvert being in hostel dorm rooms kinda forces you to interact with others.
 Meeting people from all over the world and learning about so many different cultures.
 You will find those who travel with a buddy are less likely to talk to you- as they have their friend.
 It’s the solo travelers who are keener to meet people and form bonds.